Jeanherrera/breaking-bad-quotes/README.md

 ## Features

-- Fetches and displays random Breaking Bad quotes using a public API
+- Fetches and displays random Breaking Bad quotes using a public API.
-- Shows the author of each quote
+- Shows the author of each quote.
-- Button to get a new random quote
+- Button to get a new random quote.
-- Responsive, modern UI with a dark theme
+- Responsive, modern UI with a dark theme.
-- Fully tested with 100% code coverage for all app components
+- Fully tested with 100% code coverage for all app components.

 ## Getting Started